OpenMendel/OrdinalGWAS.jl/docs/src/index.md

     link=ProbitLink(), outfile="opm")
 ```

-The estimates in null model and p-values are slightly different from proportional odds moodel.
+The estimates in null model and p-values are slightly different from those in proportional odds moodel.

 ```julia